quicwg/base-drafts/draft-ietf-quic-qpack.md

 has never been referenced.
 Once the insertion of a dynamic table entry has been acknowledged and there are no outstanding references to the entry in unacknowledged header blocks, the entry becomes evictable.
-Note that unacknowledged references on the encoder stream do not preclude the eviction of an entry, because those references are guaranteed to be processed before the instruction evicting the entry.
+Note that references on the encoder stream never preclude the eviction of an entry, because those references are guaranteed to be processed before the instruction evicting the entry.

 If the dynamic table does not contain enough room for a new entry without evicting other entries, and the entries which would be evicted are not